-Every community in the world might face slightly different challenges to assuring all members have correct hand hygiene practices.
+Every community might face slightly different challenges to assuring all members can prevent the spread of infections.
 Especially in times of pandemics, new cracks and holes in systems are magnified and more easily identified as gaps or barriers to infection prevention.

-- Haiti Covid-19 Hygiene Support - In Haiti, a lack of handwashing resources (clean water, handwashing stations, sanitizer) and misinformation make an already impoverished nation most vulnerable to a coronavirus outbreak.
+- Improved Hygiene at Hopital Albert Schweitzer, Haiti (Project Completed) - In Haiti, a lack of handwashing resources (clean water, handwashing stations, sanitizer) and misinformation make an already impoverished nation most vulnerable to a coronavirus outbreak.